TottemhamHotcarl/LearnMySQL_ENDGAME/README.md

 your IDE and reload the browser to see changes.

 To use the runtime compilation, open pom.xml and comment out the compile-theme goal from vaadin-maven-plugin configuration.
-To remove a possibly existing pre-compiled theme, run "mvn clean package" once.
+To remove a possibly existing. pre-compiled theme, run "mvn clean package" once.

 When using the runtime compiler, running the application in the "run" mode